Digital-Grinnell/all-things-Alma/ARES-Alma-Connector.md

-No code here, just a link from Julia: https://github.com/julia-bauder/ares-alma-connector
+No code here, just a link from Julia: https://github.com/GrinnellCollegeLibraries/Ares-Alma-Connector.
+That is a public repo and the latest version.

-When I tried to open that repo I got a 404, not found, so I'm betting it is PRIVATE and not shared with me.

-    -Mark M.